kdoore/1335GitBook/recursive-drawing.md

 1. Identify the base-case or stopping condition
 2. Insure that the variable that controls the stopping condition will be modified in the recursive function so that it will eventually reach the stopping condition.
-3. Locate the conditional test for the stopping condition before the recursive call to prevent the recursive call, when the stopping condition has been met.
+3. Locate the conditional test for the stopping condition **before the recursive function call**, to prevent execution of the recursive call if the stopping condition has been met.
 4. Determine whether the function task should be performed before or after the recursive call.
 5. Insure that input parameters to the recursive function provide all information needed at each step, and be careful when modifying values passed as arguments.
 6. Be aware that each instance of a recursive function call causes a unique instance of the function's code to be placed on the `call-stack`, this can potentially cause stack-overflow errors if the program runs out of available program-execution memory space.